etfluent/link_scraper/README.md

 # Link Scraper
-Command line tool that scrapes links from list of urls provided at runtime.
+Command line tool that scrapes links from list of urls provided at runtime, and writes them into a csv.

 > python scraper.py https://www.google.com https://www.yotutube.com https://x.com